falent/jet-tutorial/ReadMe.md

 **View:**

 - behaviors, events and requires knowledge about view model
+- minimize logic in views
+- describe "what" not "how"
+- The View ignores the Model, and uses the View Model to get the information to render and to manage the user interaction.

 **ViewModel:**

 - Expose properties and commands which view binds
+- The View Model knows the Model, and it can use it and expose it
 - abstraction of view
+- javaScript data and logic
+- avoid view-related logic (use custom bindings)

 **Model:**

 - simple JS Object with properties to hold your data
+- usually server-side
+- In a more generic vision, the Models are all the objects you think about when you have to describe your product; in a web application you get them from the server, maybe in a database.